Four wounded in shooting at Alabama high school football game, police say

 The shooting at the football game is the latest in a recent series of attacks at schools and school facilities nationwide.

 Two students were wounded in a September shooting at Heritage High School in Newport News, Va., in an incident police said stemmed from a dispute between youths who know each other.
 A former student at a Houston public charter school was charged after confessing this month to shooting and wounding the principal.
-Four people were wounded in a shooting earlier this month at Timberview High School in Arlington, Tex., in an incident that authorities said unfolded due to a fight between two students.
+Four people were wounded in a shooting earlier this month at Timberview High School in Arlington, Tex., in an incident that authorities said stemmed from a fight between two students.

 It’s not the first time a shooting has taken place at Ladd-Peebles Stadium.
-In 2019, nine people were injured as a result of a shooting that broke out at the end of a football game between LeFlore and Williamson high schools, the same school involved in Friday night, AL.com reported.
+In 2019, nine people were injured as a result of a shooting that broke out at the end of a football game between LeFlore and Williamson high schools, the same school in the Friday night game, AL.com reported.
 Six of those injured suffered gunshot wounds.
 Police eventually arrested a 17-year-old and later determined that the shooting started from an argument.

 Shootings at high school games, or those involving football in general, have made headlines across Alabama.
-A shooting outside of a football stadium near Birmingham halted a game earlier last month after a man tailgating suffered a gunshot wound.
+A shooting outside a football stadium near Birmingham halted a game last month after a man tailgating suffered a gunshot wound.
 An argument between two men during the final minutes of the Oct.
 9 college football game between the Alabama Crimson Tide and the Texas A&M Aggies resulted in a fatal shooting.
-Emanuel Tolbert III, 20, is charged with the murder of 27-year-old Kealend Amad Pickens after the two argued which team was better, police said.
+Emanuel Tolbert III, 20, is charged with the murder of 27-year-old Kealend Amad Pickens after the two argued over which team was better, police said.

 The undefeated Vigor squad was up 28-12 on Williamson with 5:49 to go when the game was suspended.
 Vigor Principal Gerald Cunningham told AL.com that the final minutes of the game would be played Monday morning at a location that’s yet to be identified.
 No fans will be allowed to attend the conclusion of the game.